Connect with us

 She was born Majorie Rushing to poor Mississippi sharecroppers and raised in the Baptist church.
 As a child, she liked to read (including books like Victor Hugo’s “Les Miserables” and Charles Dickens’ “A Tale of Two Cities”) and described herself as a “dreamer” and a “romantic.”

 But the harsh realities of poverty and a dysfunctional family (an alcoholic father and a stern mother) intruded on her hopes.
-Like her and five siblings, she endured the hard toil of working the land, including picking cotton.
+Like her parents and five siblings, she endured the hard toil of working the land, including picking cotton.
 The family moved often, to different tenant shacks and farms in Natchez and Adams County.
 One of them was the China Grove Plantation, where the Rushings were the only white family.
 As a young girl, Marge recognized the racial and class differences that kept people apart, sowing the seeds for her later activism and her empathy for the victims of injustice.

 After dropping out of Natchez High School during her senior year at age 17, she married 19-year-old Louis Baroni, the son of local sharecroppers from an Italian family.
 After moving to Connecticut and then New Orleans, where Louis found work in shipyards during World War II, they returned to Natchez and raised six children.